rymane/katacoda-scenarios/CI/step3.md

 });
 </pre>

-##### Jest keywords:
+##### Jest keywords
-- `describe`:
+- `describe(name, fn)`: Groups together several related tests.
+The first argument defines the group's name, and the second is a function including tests.
-- `expect`:
+- `expect(value)`: Used to test a value.
+Expect should be used along with a function that assert something about the value.
+For instance, one could use the `toBe` function like so `expect(value).toBe(value2)` which then expect value to be equals value2.
 - `it(name, fn, timeout)`: Runs a test.
-The first argument defines the tests name, the second is a function that contains the expectations to test, and the third (optional) is a timeout, specifying how long to wait before aborting (default: 5 milliseconds).
+The first argument defines the test's name, the second is a function that contains the expectations to test, and the third (optional) is a timeout, specifying how long to wait before aborting (default: 5 milliseconds).

-The Jest API covers much more functionality than included in this tutorial.
+The Jest API covers much more functionality than is included in this tutorial.
 Explore the [Jest documentation](https://jestjs.io/docs/api) if you are curious.

 ### Mocking the data model